lsst-dm/dmtn-001/index.rst

 stripped.

-One additional complication on El Capitan is that Apple no longer distribute the OpenSSL include files.
-Apple have deprecated the use of their OpenSSL since OS X 10.7 (Lion) and in El Capitan they finally removed it (the libraries remain for binary compatibility).
-The ``activemqcpp`` and ``libevent`` packages had to be modified to disable the use of SSL on OS X.
+One additional complication on El Capitan is that Apple no longer distributes the OpenSSL include files.
+Apple deprecated the use of OpenSSL in OS X 10.7 (Lion) and removed the include files in El Capitan (the libraries remain for binary compatibility).
+The ``activemqcpp`` and ``libevent`` packages were modified to disable the use of SSL on OS X. [#f1]_

 At the time of writing ``lsst_distrib`` builds correctly on El Capitan.